-The Wessex Water results proved the value of AI to accurately predict early blockage formations and anomalies, enable a shift towards condition based maintenance and rationalised control room alarms.
+The Wessex Water results proved the value of AI to accurately predict blockage and anomalies, enable a shift towards condition based maintenance and rationalise control room alarms.

 The Wessex pilot revealed the following:

 High Blockage Prediction Accuracy:

 A high degree of early blockage alert accuracy with 92% of alerts StormHarvester provided were relevant and required.